swooshcode/swooshcode.github.io/README.md

 2. ChitChatApp (Completed; currently developing a new version): This project resulted in an intuitive chat application that streamlines communication.
 We are now working on a newer version for an enhanced user experience.
 Find it here: https://lnkd.in/g2uFqXM7 .

+3. Database Management App (Completed; currently hosting on an AWS Ubuntu Server) A powerful web app for managing complex databases.
+User-friendly interface, robust security, and responsive design.
+It empowers businesses, researchers, and organizations to organize and retrieve critical data.
+Features include:
+Forms and intuitive views
+Full security with user authentication and authorization mechanisms Efficient handling of large datasets with features like data filtering, sorting, and exporting Responsive design for smooth access from various devices

-3. DocuAssist (Completed): An automated document assistance tool, it aids in creating, editing, and sharing documents effectively.
+4. DocuAssist (Completed): An automated document assistance tool, it aids in creating, editing, and sharing documents effectively.
 You can find the project here: https://lnkd.in/gMZzbqvB .

-4. Auto-GPT-Plugins (In progress): This is an effort towards creating plugins to automate a variety of tasks, enhancing productivity.
+5. Auto-GPT-Plugins (In progress): This is an effort towards creating plugins to automate a variety of tasks, enhancing productivity.
 This plugin I have been honored to work on will automate speech with Google's Text-To-Speech API.
 The closed pull request can be found here: https://lnkd.in/gpzSThzY

 It is still a work in progress and will be reopened soon to merge with this codebase: https://lnkd.in/gzQ6MnwX